-The story about how we developed our first three productsThe story of Astrid Wild began a year ago while planning a hiking trip to the Islands of Lofoten in Northern Norway.
+The story about how we developed our first three productsThe story of Astrid Wild began in 2018 while planning a hiking trip to the Islands of Lofoten in Northern Norway.
 While scooping for women's outdoor gear to bring on the trip, we couldn’t stop wondering why outdoor wear was generally uninspiring with so few styles to choose from.
-We were missing a true design focus, clothing made for a woman’s body with simple, thoughtful details.
-Our core belief is that products with great design are loved and used for many years, making it more sustainable in the long run.
+We were missing a true design focus – clothing made for a woman’s body with simple, thoughtful details.
+Our core belief is that products with great design are loved and used for many years, making them more sustainable in the long run.

 Co-founder Maria on top on Mannen, wearing her favorite pair of yoga pants (since she didn't find any outdoor pants she liked).
 Luckily it was dry weather.

 Crowdsourcing customer insights

 As we were new to the industry, we gathered a talented product team with a total of more than 100 years of product design experience, all outdoor lovers (we’ll present them further down).
 But to really find if there was a need for a new outdoor brand, we started with surveying just about every woman we could find about the subject, and it ended up being 400 of us, sharing the same thoughts about what was missing in the outdoor clothing scene.